2003 Mnet Music Video Festival: Background

-In its fifth year, the award-giving body continued to use the name M.net Korean Music Festival (MKMF).
-The Grand Prize (Daesang) were Best Popular Music Video and Music Video of the Year.
-The event took place at the Kyung Hee University for the first time with actor and singer Cha Tae-hyun coming back to host the event for the third time together with actress and singer Sung Yu-ri.
-This ceremony, the category for Best Indie Performance was discontinued.
+In its fifth year, the award-giving body continued to use the name "M.net Korean Music Festival" (MKMF) and the grand awards (or daesang) were still the Best Popular Music Video and Music Video of the Year.
+However, the event took place at the Kyung Hee University for the first time.
+Singer-actor Cha Tae-hyun came back to host the event for the third time, together with Sung Yu-ri.

+During this year, the category for Best Indie Performance was discontinued.